mcellteam/cellblender_tutorials/scripting/export_scripting.rst

 line was produced by the python script itself.

-Before we move on from the safety of writing comments, let's exercise a little bit of Python's scripting power to write a "multiplication table" inside of our comments.
+Before we move on from the safety of writing comments, let's exercise a little bit of Python's scripting power to write a "multiplication table" inside our comments.
 Replace the code in your "my_comments.py" text file (in Blender) with this:

 .. code-block:: python
     :linenos: